zhuang-li/cl_nsp/README.md

 # Total Recall: a Customized Continual Learning Method for Neural Semantic Parsers
-This is the code for the EMNLP2021 paper, Total Recall: a Customized Continual Learning Method for Neural Semantic Parsers.
+This is the code for the EMNLP2021 paper, [[Total Recall: a Customized Continual Learning Method for Neural Semantic Parsers]]().
 This work investigates continual learning for semantic parsing.